biscotty666/BB2/Spaces/ObsPKMClass/Chapter 1/Personal Knowledge Management.md

 ### Store

-- All notes are plain text <!-- element class="fragment" -->
+- All notes are plain text <!-- element class="fragment" style="margin-top: 1em;" -->
 - Notes are stored locally on your computer <!-- element class="fragment" -->
+- Any directory can be opened "as a vault" in Obsidian <!-- element class="fragment" -->
+- Baking up and copying notes or vaults are simple file operations <!-- element class="fragment" -->
 - Storage for life <!-- element class="fragment" -->

 note:

 Obsidian stores all of your notes in plain text files on your computer.
 Which means all of your information is yours and will always be accessible no matter what happens with Obsidian itself.
 So this is storage for life.
+And since they are just text files in directories and __any directory can be opened as a vault__.

 ---

 ### Search and retrieve

-leverage he power of obsidian.
+Here we really leverage the power of obsidian.
 We will spend time later going through all of the ways you can quickly:

 1. Find specific information you are looking for <!-- element class="fragment" -->
-2. Assemble all of your information on any given topic <!-- element class="fragment" -->
+2. Gather all of your information on any given topic <!-- element class="fragment" -->

+Nothing gets lost! <!-- element class="fragment" style="color: red;" -->
+note:

 ---

 ### Share

 There are many ways you can share information from your vault.
-- Send a copy of notes, directories or your entire vault  <!-- element class="fragment" -->
+- Send someone a copy of files, directories or your entire vault directory  <!-- element class="fragment" -->
 - Keep a copy of your vault in cloud storage or GitHub <!-- element class="fragment" -->

+And most important: <!-- element class="fragment" -->
+- Create something! <!-- element class="fragment" -->
-- Make videos, write articles... create something! <!-- element class="fragment" -->
+- Write an article, make a video, create drawings and images... <!-- element class="fragment" -->

 note: